kubewarden/docs/docs/security/threat-model.md

 **To do**
 The Kubewarden team may come up with some tests to cover the review of these rules in the future.
-We  should carefully review a PR changing the rules in the policies deployment
+In addition to the above, any change of rules during policies deployment must be carefully reviewed.

 ## Threat 11 - Attacker deploys workloads to namespaces that are  exempt from admission control
 An attacker is able to deploy workloads to Kubernetes namespaces that are exempt